varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/functions.md

-# Functions, Loops and Control Flow
+# Functions, Loops and Control
 Fill me in